mywrites/mywrites.github.io/qms.md

 * **Part 820 – Quality System Regulation**: Requirements to ensure companies make high-quality medical devices.
 They must be safe and effective.
 * **Canada Medical Device Regulation SOR 98-282**: Requirements to ensure companies make high-quality medical devices, if these devices are sold in Canada.
 They must be safe and effective.

-The purpose of the document is to define the QMS, communicate its Quality Policy, and demonstrate regulatory compliance to the aforementioned standards.
+The purpose of this document is to define the QMS, communicate its Quality Policy, and demonstrate regulatory compliance to the aforementioned standards.

 ## General Requirements
 The QMS processes are monitored, measured for effectiveness, and managed with consistency and oversight.
 The company exercises a commitment and responsibility to quality via employee training, adherence to procedures, a focus on customer satisfaction, and continuous process improvement.
 The QMS is managed by a select Senior Management team with a designated point-person (Management Representative) who ensures QMS compliance in accordance with the specified standards.
 Company products include medical devices, with both hardware and software components, and chemical reagents.